 Gladys Lampert and Edward Beenstock Prize

 This prize is awarded for the best honors thesis in American studies or American history.
-Interested students should submit their theses no later than Thursday, May 2 to either Jennifer Burwell, secretary of the American studies department, Wright Hall 224, or Lyn Minnich, secretary of the History department, Wright Hall 227.
+Interested students should submit their theses no later than Friday, April 21, to either Terie Fleury, secretary of the American studies department, Wright Hall 224, or Lyn Minnich, secretary of the History department, Wright Hall 227.

 Vera Lee Brown Prize

 This prize is awarded for excellence in history to a senior majoring in history in the regular course.